EconForge/dolo.py/doc/source/model_specification.rst

                 n = 0

     Specifying the lower bound on labour actually has no effect since agents endogeneously choose to work a positive amount of time in order to produce some consumption goods.
     As for upper bounds, it is not necessary to impose some: the maximum amount of investment is limited by the Inada conditions on consumption.
-As for labour ``n``, it can be arbitrarly large without creating any paradox.
+As for labour ``n``, it can be arbitrarily large without creating any paradox.
 Thus the upper bounds are omitted (and internally treated as infinite values).

 Euler equation
 ..............